erkecanbazoglu/story_app/README.md

 - JSON serialization implemented to create toJSON & fromJSON methods
 - Hydrated Storage implemented instead of Shared Preferences
 - Animations are paused during the story slides and started when the slide is over
+- Changes in Flutter Carousel Slider Package.
+You can see [Pull Requests](https://github.com/UdaraWanasinghe/FlutterCarouselSlider/pulls?q=is%3Apr+is%3Aclosed).
 - Bug Fixes: Animation, Story Playing, Animated Progress Bars and etc.

 ## Introduction